 XII.A.3.
-If the high value points are the same, the contestant who received the higher number of hits registered by the PSS.
+When using PSS. if the high value points are the same, the contestant who received the higher number of hits registered by the PSS.

 XII.A.4.
 If the three above criteria are the same, the referee and judges shall determine superiority based on the decision of superiority listed in the following article.